Grand Post Office: History

-In the early years of the Republic, between 1927 and 1936, the building temporarily housed Istanbul Radio.
+In the Republic's early years, between 1927 and 1936, the building temporarily housed Istanbul Radio.
 From 1958 on, it was used solely for postal and telegraphy services.
 Today, the ground floor is the Sirkeci Post Office, the first floor is occupied by its directorate while the second and third floors are offices for the regional post directorate of Istanbul's European side.

 On May 6, 2000, part of the building was converted into Istanbul Postal Museum occupying four stories.
-The museum informs visitors about the history of communication and telecommunication services in the country that officially began on October 23, 1840.
+The museum informs visitors about the country's history of communication and telecommunication services that officially began on October 23, 1840.
 The museum consists of four sections for post, telegraph, telephone and postage stamps.

 Architecture

 The Main Post Office is situated in close distance to Spice Bazaar, New Mosque, Sirkeci Railway Terminal and Istanbul 4th Vakıf Han, which is a five-star hotel today.
 Architect Vedat Tek (1873–1942) designed the building as one of the earliest examples of First Turkish National architecture style.

 The four-story building has a floor area of (3200 m2).
 The main entrance is elevated reachable by stairs in front of the building.
 The building is flanked by two turrets.
 The facade is of cut stone and marble.
 It is believed that the bricks were specially designed by Vedat Tek.
 16th century style classical Ottoman decorative elements are predominant in the building's ornaments including its facade with two-color stone workmanship, tiled panels with Islamic geometric patterns and Kufic calligraphic scripts, sills with tiled panels as well as muqarnas in pillar heads and corbels.

 The main entrance opens to a very large atrium in the center of the building.
 The three-story high, rectangle shaped hall is surrounded by office rooms at each floor.
 The atrium is topped by glass in mainly orange and blue colors.